elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

 ## Iterators Are AMAZING

 Iterators are flat out amazing.
 Once you get the hang of it, you'll have mastered one of the most powerful tools a programmer can have.
 Computers are really good at doing the same thing over and over again.
-Iterators do exactly that - they're a way of saying "do all these steps to all of these items".
+Iterators do exactly that - they're a way of saying "do all of these steps to all of these items".

 Iterators are such a fundamental concept that we'll spend quite a bit of time on them.
 Let's start by turning our Vec of `players` into a Vec of urls.
 Here's the entire code to do that: